flexera-public/policy_templates/saas/fsm/unsanctioned_spend/README.md

-# SaaS Manager - Unsanctioned Spend Alert
+# SaaS Manager - Unsanctioned Spend

 ## What it does

-This policy will raise an alert when Flexera SaaS Manager identifies unsanctioned spend on SaaS applications.
+This policy will create an incident when Flexera SaaS Manager identifies unsanctioned spend on SaaS applications.

 ## Functional Description